nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

 To summarize, the original caching design has the following key requirements:
 * **Requirement 1**: Each NB Pulsar activity is able to launch and cache multiple **client spaces**
-* **Requirement 2**:Each client space can launch and cache multiple Pulsar operators of the same type (producer, consumer, etc.)
+* **Requirement 2**: Each client space can launch and cache multiple Pulsar operators of the same type (producer, consumer, etc.)

 In the current implementation, only requirement 2 is implemented.
 Regarding requirement 1, the current implementation only supports one client space per NB Pulsar activity!